 I did a photon budget, which is my term for a detailed feasibility calculation emphasizing stability and SNR.
 That's super important, because without calculating how good the measurement could be, you never really know how you're doing.
 A photon budget prevents you from wasting time on recreational impossibilities on the one hand, or turning a silk purse back into a sow's ear on the other.

-In this case it looked as though we could get a very good measurement fairly simply, using a tungsten source and condenser, a custom-designed split bundle of about 20 fibres (TX + RX), a conventional Czerny-Turner monochromator, a single extended-InGaAs photodiode, and a chopper wheel plus lock-in for detection.
-(That's simple for the IR business.)
+In this case it looked as though we could get a very good measurement fairly simply, using a tungsten source and condenser, a custom-designed split bundle of about 20 fibres (TX + RX), a conventional Czerny-Turner monochromator, a single extended-InGaAs photodiode at room temperature, and a chopper wheel plus lock-in for detection.
+(That passes for simple for the IR business.)
 The proof-of-concept (POC) system took me about six weeks start to finish, including the photon budget, optical design, designing and building the electronics, assembling the optomechanics, and writing the software.

 It was built on a 12 x 24-inch aluminum breadboard using a combination of hacked Microbench(**) parts, JB Weld (the poor man's machine shop), a chopper wheel, and a servo from an RC airplane for moving the grating.
 The servo had titanium gears, so it was pretty manly for its size, and the grating cradle was also built from toy airplane parts, all courtesy of servocity.com.
 The electronics were hand-wired in die cast aluminum stomp boxes, dead bug style, connected with BNC cables.
 The chopper was a commercial unit from Thor Labs, and the back end was a console-mode C++ program running on a second-hand laptop and communicating via a LabJack data acquisition brick.
 The LabJack also produced the pulse-width-modulated (PWM) signal to control the servo.
 (This was early on, when EOI was just me.
 Nowadays it would have one of our MCU-based products inside, and Simon would have done some nice firmware to make it take data and communicate over USB, among other things.)

 It all worked great, and was very amusing to watch—an advanced clinical instrument built with JB Weld and toy parts.
 Wouldn't the FDA have loved that?